 - An imaging burning program (Etcher or other options)

-Step 1: you need to download the latest OS image from an alternate source (Arnold The Bat is a good choice) since Google doesn’t offer any official Chromium OS build.
+To run Chrome OS from USB, you need to download the system to your USB drive first.
+Please download the latest OS image from an alternate source (Arnold The Bat is a good choice) since Google doesn’t offer any official Chrome OS (actually Chromium OS, the development version – opensource – of the operating system).

 For Mac users, the built-in Disk Utility is able to help them format the USB drive as FAT32.
 However, if you find it is labeled as “MS-DOS FAT” in Mac, it’s the same thing; please don’t worry.

-Step 4: you need to get an image burning program.
-Though there are plenty of such tools, Etcher is a good choice for its good compatibility; it works the same way on Windows, Mac and Linux.
+You need to get an image burning program for Chrome OS installation.
+There are plenty of such tools, Etcher is a good choice for its good compatibility; it works the same way on Windows, Mac and Linux.

-Step 5: install the OS image you’ve got in step 1 to the formatted external USB drive with the help of image burning software.
+Please start to install the OS image you’ve got in step 1 to the formatted external USB drive with the help of the image burning software you prepare.

 This method is suitable for Windows, Mac OS, and Linux users.
 And it doesn’t require you to overwrite your current OS.